Henri de La Tour d'Auvergne, Viscount of Turenne: Marshal of France

 A month after his retreat Turenne marched 120 miles to Trier which he recaptured for its elector Philipp Christoph von Sötern after over a decade of imperialist occupation.
 Having taken control of the Moselle for France by this move he set upon improving the defence of that river.
 Turenne now returned to France where he was offered the Duchy of Château-Thierry, which had also been promised to his brother, by Mazarin, who was trying to drive a wedge between Turenne and his rebellious brother, but Turenne saw what the cardinal was doing and accepted only if the transaction to his brother was completed.

 In 1646 Turenne obtained more military successes.
-He decided to unite his forces with those Swedish under Wrangel.
+He decided to unite his forces with the Swedish under Carl Gustaf Wrangel.
 Mazarin however had made a deal with the Duke of Bavaria not to unite French and Swedish forces and not to cross the Rhine.
-In return the Bavarians would not join the Imperial army.
+In return, the Bavarians would not join the Imperial army.
 He ordered Turenne to besiege Luxembourg but Turenne correctly suspected the Duke of Bavaria of foul play and procrastinated.
-Soon the Bavarian army linked up with the imperials and Turenne tried to the same to assist Wrangel.
+Soon the Bavarian army linked up with the imperials and Turenne tried to do the same to assist Wrangel.
 He was successful by using a detour via Wesel because there was no other bridge south of there he could use.
-The combined army marched down the Danube and advanced as far as Munich and Bregenz, plundering their way through Bavaria.
-This convinced the Elector of Bavaria to make peace.
+In conjunction with Wrangel, Turenne marched unhindered up until the area between Memmingen and Landsberg am Lech.
+Their combined army invaded Bavaria by crossing the Danube and advanced as far as Munich and Bregenz, plundering their way through the country.
+This convinced the Elector of Bavaria to conclude a truce in March 1647.
 With these manoeuvres Napoleon said he displayed "great boldness, sagacity and genius; they are fertile in grand results, and ought to be studied by all military men".
 In 1647 he proposed to attack the weakened army of the emperor, but he was ordered into Flanders instead.
 Not only did France thus lose an opportunity, but a serious mutiny broke out amongst the Weimar troops, who had not received their pay for six months.
 Rosen, who had been recently promoted to high office on Turenne's insistence, convinced the Weimarian cavalry to revolt, pretending to be held prisoner by them.
 Turenne had already left for Flanders with his main force but rode back with a small contingent, surprising the mutineers.
-Instead of destroying them with a surprise attack he marched with them as if he was still in command and managed to secretly have Rosen arrested after which the mutiny died down.
+Instead of destroying them with a surprise attack, he marched with them as if he was still in command and managed to secretly have Rosen arrested after which the mutiny died down.
 He then marched into Luxembourg but soon received orders to switch to the Rhine.
 As Turenne predicted Bavaria again joined the Imperial cause in 1647.
 He compelled the imperials to lift Siege of Worms and formally declared war on Bavaria.
 After joining with the Swedes, once again led by Wrangel, they moved together against the imperials.
-Scouts detected the imperials, during the following night Turenne secretly moved his troops close to the imperials.
+Scouts detected the imperials, and during the following night Turenne secretly moved his troops close to the imperials.
 The following day, 17 May, the imperials marched off unaware of the danger resulting in their rearguard being caught isolated and defeated in a vicious battle at Zusmarshausen.
 Troops subsequently wasted Bavaria with fire and sword until a more secure pacification was obtained.
 This devastation, for which many modern writers have blamed Turenne, appeared no more harsh a measure than the spirit of the times and the circumstances of the case permitted.
-Turenne planned on moving into Austria and take Vienna, but as the Peace of Westphalia had been signed this campaign never materialized.
+Turenne planned on moving into Austria and taking Vienna, but as the Peace of Westphalia had been signed this campaign never materialized.